Irish Soda Bread Muffins

 • Granulated Sugar: Sweetens the muffins and adds moisture.

-• Caraway Seeds: Add a unique flavor and aroma, characteristic of traditional Irish soda bread.
+• Caraway Seeds: Add a unique flavor, characteristic of traditional Irish soda bread.

 • Egg: Binds the ingredients together and provides structure to the muffins.